Quantum entanglement distribution coexisting with high-rate, broadband classical optical communications over a real-world fiber connecting remote, synchronized nodes: Outlook

 \section{Outlook}

 These results demonstrate that quantum-classical networks could be implemented with little to no degradation in the quality of quantum entanglement distribution.
-To the best of our knowledge, this work is the first demonstration of an entanglement-based hybrid quantum-classical network over standard fiber alongside fully-loaded C\nobreakdash-band classical optical communications.
-The classical bandwidth is the widest experimentally demonstrated for entanglement-based coexistence, with classical launch powers comparable to the highest reported in previous studies on coexistence in standard fiber~\cite{mao_qkd2018, peng_qkd_osc2025} and approaching the record for ultra-low loss fiber~\cite{geng_qkd2021_ull}, although our work uses a shorter fiber distance.
+To the best of our knowledge, this work is the first demonstration of an entanglement-based hybrid quantum-classical network alongside fully-loaded C\nobreakdash-band classical optical communications.
+The classical bandwidth is the widest experimentally demonstrated for entanglement-based coexistence, with classical launch powers comparable to the highest reported in previous studies on coexistence~\cite{mao_qkd2018, peng_qkd_osc2025,geng_qkd2021_ull}.
+Although the work presented here uses a shorter fiber distance, our previous work strongly indicates such high-power operation is feasible over longer distances~\cite{jordan_ent_dist}.
 Here, we used the maximum possible launch power of the commercial OLS, meaning real-world systems would be unlikely to experience stronger SpRS at the selected wavelengths.
 Our quantum signal co-propagated with 1.6\,Tbps of classical data, but this could easily be upgraded to over 36\,Tbps without increasing the launch power or occupied bandwidth of the classical system by replacing the auto-filled ASE with data transmission.
-This would have no impact on the quantum channel given that, for WDM networks, SpRS is only dependent on the wavelength and power rather than the classical data rate~\cite{jordan_ent_dist, wang_qkd2017}.
+This would have no impact on the quantum channel given that, for WDM networks, SpRS is dependent on the wavelength and power rather than the classical data rate~\cite{jordan_ent_dist, wang_qkd2017}.
 While this work is extremely promising, further experimentation on longer fiber links ($\sim50$\nobreakdash-100\,km) would cement the effectiveness of this technology for larger metropolitan or intercity quantum communications.
 Because this study benefits from decreased SpRS noise due to selecting a shorter wavelength quantum signal (O\nobreakdash-band and further shifted to 1290\,nm), long-haul communications will suffer more strongly from the increased loss compared to the C\nobreakdash-band.
-However, even with the additional loss, O\nobreakdash-band/C\nobreakdash-band coexistence configurations will grant higher error-free transmission rates than possible for C\nobreakdash-band/C\nobreakdash-band coexistence due to the orders of magnitude lower SpRS noise.
+However, even with the additional loss, O\nobreakdash-band/C\nobreakdash-band coexistence configurations should grant higher error-free transmission rates than possible for C\nobreakdash-band/C\nobreakdash-band coexistence due to the orders of magnitude lower SpRS noise.
 We further provide insights on the optimal wavelength allocation for quantum channels on the O\nobreakdash-band, as well as to how a multi-channel quantum source would perform across the O\nobreakdash-band spectrum.